griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 4. `load_entry(self, vector_id: str, namespace: Optional[str] = None) -> Optional[BaseVectorStoreDriver.Entry]`: Loads a document entry from the MongoDB collection based on the vector ID.
 Returns the loaded Entry if found; otherwise, None is returned.
 5. `load_entries(self, namespace: Optional[str] = None) -> list[BaseVectorStoreDriver.Entry]`: Loads all document entries from the MongoDB collection.
 Entries can optionally be filtered by namespace.
 6. `query(self, query: str, count: Optional[int] = None, namespace: Optional[str] = None, include_vectors: bool = False, offset: Optional[int] = 0, index: Optional[str] = None) -> list[BaseVectorStoreDriver.QueryResult]`: Queries the MongoDB collection for documents that match the provided query string.
 Results can be customized based on parameters like count, namespace, inclusion of vectors, offset, and index.
+!!! note:
-   Note: The implementation details such as the structure of the query method can be tailored according to specific use cases and the nature of the stored vectors.
+    The implementation details such as the structure of the query method can be tailored according to specific use cases and the nature of the stored vectors.
 In this example, it's assumed that the driver uses an embedding driver to convert query strings into vectors and leverages specific MongoDB features for nearest neighbor search.

 ## RedisVectorStoreDriver